 "A move abroad in the winter transfer window is by no means ideal.
 That would only give you two weeks to adapt to your new surroundings.
 If a club really wants me, they will return in the summer," Strootman told NUsport.

-He added, "And it's not like I want to leave PSV at all costs in the summer.
+"And it's not like I want to leave PSV at all costs in the summer.
 We will hopefully play in the Champions League again next season.